pbwebdev/wp-cardano-payments/README.md

-# wp-cardano-payments
+# WordPress Cardano (ADA) Payments for WooCommerce

-Accept Cardano (ADA) payments to your WooCommerce store along with native tokens.
+Accept ADA payments to your WooCommerce store along with native tokens.